INTRODUCTION TO BUSINESS & MANAGEMENT EDUCATION (BME) - 2023/4

 - The Business School environment

-- International Perspectives in Management Learning and Education
+- International Perspectives and Globalisation of Business and Management Education

 |Assessment type||Unit of assessment||Weighting|